Dual Role (Family NP/Adult-Gerontological Acute Care NP)

 Core graduate courses and didactic Dual Role (Family NP/Adult-Gerontological Acute Care NP) courses are available online.
 The didactic NP specialty courses have co-requisite clinical courses.
 These clinical courses can usually be completed with preceptors in the students' home community.
 Prior to enrolling in AHN 549, the first clinical course, students in this program are required to attend a mandatory on-campus orientation that includes basic skills and simulation workshops.

-In the following year, prior to enrolling in AHN 553, the first clinical course for the AGACNP Component, students will return to campus for AGACNP orientation and acute care clinical skills intensives.
+In the following year, prior to enrolling in AHN 552 and AHN 553, the first clinical course for the AGACNP Component, students will return to campus for AGACNP orientation and acute care clinical skills intensives.

-In the Summer of 2019, students will attend one of the three AGACNP orientation and clinical skills intensives.
-Students have the opportunity to request their preferred group on a first come, first serve basis through the simulation department after the request is sent out during the Spring.
+In the summer, students will attend one of the three AGACNP orientation and clinical skills intensives.
+Students have the opportunity to request their preferred group on a first come, first serve basis through the simulation department after the request is sent out during the spring semester.

 BSN-MSN students complete all support, MSN core, MSN specialty courses for a total of 57 credit hours.
 The MSN degree must be completed within five years.

 |NU 518 - Advanced Nursing Assessment 3 credit hours|